CNCJ-80K-1 - Vibratory plate Vevor - Free user manual and instructions

 3.1 DEFINITION

 The tamping rammer is a powerful compacting tool capable of applying tremendous force in consecutive impacts to a soil surface.
-Its application include soil compacting for road, embankments and reservoirs as well backfilling for gas pipelines, water pipelines and cable installation work Circular motion is converted to create impact force.
-The tamping ramr develops a powerful compacting force at the foot of the rammer.
+Its applications include soil compacting for roads, embankments, and reservoirs, as well as backfilling for gas pipelines, water pipelines, and cable installation work.
+Circular motion is converted to create impact force.
+The tamping rammer develops a powerful compacting force at the foot of the rammer.
 To maintain optimum performance, proper operation and service are essential.

 3.2 CONSTRUCTION

-The tamping rammer is equipped with an air cooled, four-cycle gasolir engine.
+The tamping rammer is equipped with an air-cooled, four-cycle gasoline engine.

-Transmission of the power takes place by increasing the engine speed engage the centrifugal clutch.
+Transmission of the power takes place by increasing the engine speed to engage the centrifugal clutch.

 3.3 CONTROLS

-Before starting the tamping rammer, identify and understand the function the controls.
+Before starting the tamping rammer, identify and understand the function of the controls.

 1 shows the location of the controls and components for the tamping rammer.
 The